nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 ### Standalone Example

-The linked project is small and fast when generation.
+The linked project is lightweight and fast when generation.
 However, it uses the file in the repo, which means if you want to share the linked project with others,  both sides need to have a mcu-sdk-3.0 repo, as well as keep the relative paths of the linked projects the same.
 But if other developer does not have the repo, it is not feasible to zip all repository into a package file and send it over email.

 Based on this requirement, the meta build system can export standalone project from the repository.
 The project contains everything necessary for a single project, keeps same folder structure comparing with repository, which does not rely on meta build system.

 To accomplish this, we extend the guiproject generation script for linked project generation process, create a new CMake target `standalone_project`.
-When generating the corresponding IDE project, for example, .ewp file for IAR, .uvprojx for Keil, the script will copy all the files needed from repo to build_dir/${toolchain}
-folder and transfer path setting for these files.
+When generating the corresponding IDE project, for example, .ewp file for IAR, .uvprojx for Keil, the script will copy all the files needed from repo to `build_dir/${toolchain}` folder and transfer path setting for these files.
 Then you can share the project inside build_dir/${toolchain} with other developers.

 The standalone project can be generated with west command line parameters "-t standalone_project".
 For example: